yota79/ps5-linux-loader/README.md

 Support for 1.xx and 2.xx firmwares may be added in the future, but we will not prioritize this effort.

-If you want to update to a specific firmware, [download the correct PUP](https://darthsternie.net/ps5-firmwares/) and follow the [official guide](https://www.playstation.com/en-us/support/hardware/reinstall-playstation-system-software-safe-mode) to upgrade your PS5. **Obviously you cannot downgrade.**
+If you are on firmwares in-between or you want to update to a specific firmware, [download the correct PUP](https://darthsternie.net/ps5-firmwares/) and follow the [official guide](https://www.playstation.com/en-us/support/hardware/reinstall-playstation-system-software-safe-mode) to upgrade your PS5. **Obviously you cannot downgrade.**

 ## Hardwares